paldhous/ucb/2017/dataviz/md_raw/class7.md

 ```r
 install.packages("tidyverse")
 ```
-So you can also install packages with cod in this format, without using the point-and-click interface.
+So you can also install packages with code in this format, without using the point-and-click interface.

 Each time you start R, it's a good idea to click on `Update` in the `Packages` panel to update all your installed packages to the latest versions.